 Unfortunately, no method of tattoo removal is completely pain-free.
-Laser tattoo removal has been likened to the feeling of having a rubber band repeatedly snapped against the skin.
+It’s similar to the feeling of having a rubber band repeatedly flicked against the skin.
 Others describe it as a rapid succession of sharp pinpricks, or a warm, prickly sensation.
-Because a lot of energy is needed in order for the laser to break up the ink particles under your skin, this treatment can be uncomfortable for some people.
-Your skin will also need 6 – 12 weeks to recover between treatments.
+Because a lot of energy is needed in order for the laser to break up the ink particles under your skin, laser tattoo removal can be uncomfortable for some people, so we offer cooling spray and aloe vera gel to calm the skin post-treatment, and SPF to protect the area.
+Your skin will also need 6 – 12 weeks to properly recover between treatments.

 A tattoo can be faded adequately to re-cover after a couple of sessions.
 Your practitioner will be able to advise how many sessions you are likely to need during your consultation.

 Is tattoo removal safe?

 Yes, it’s very safe.
 The laser energy is selectively absorbed by the tattoo ink only, meaning that surrounding tissues are not affected and there is no lasting damage to the skin.
 At sk:n, we operate within the strictest safety and medical protocols, so you can trust you’re in the safest hands at sk:n.